tunimba/HC-PrivacyPolicy/README.md

 Last updated: 08.06.2025

 # 1. Introduction
-Hairfy (“Hairfy”, “we”, “our”) is a mobile application that uses AI-powered technology to apply hairstyle and hair color transformations to user-uploaded photos.
+HairMe (“HairMe”, “we”, “our”) is a mobile application that uses AI-powered technology to apply hairstyle and hair color transformations to user-uploaded photos.
 This Privacy Policy explains what personal data we collect, how we use it, how we protect it, and what rights you have.
-By using Hairfy, you agree to the practices described in this policy.
+By using HairMe, you agree to the practices described in this policy.

 # 2. Data We May Collect
 User-provided content – Photos you upload or take within the app for hairstyle/color processing.